-- 3.12 A formulaic approach will typically be used when undertaking a late stage review.
-The process that is set out in this SPD is consistent with the approach currently applied in the Mayor of London's Affordable Housing and Viability SPG. - 3.13 The late stage review mechanism is based on calculating the difference between; - The actual build costs incurred and the estimated build costs of the development that were assumed at application stage; and - The actual values achieved and the estimated values of the development that were assumed at application stage. - 3.14 Build costs in this context should comprise the costs of constructing the development but should exclude: - (i) Professional, finance, legal and disposal and marketing costs; - (ii) All internal costs of the Developer including but not limited to project management costs, overheads and administration expenses - 3.15 To ensure fairness to developers and ensure that there is an incentive to positively and accurately undertake the review, any surplus profit that is determined through the process will be split between the developer and the Local Planning Authority.
+- 3.15 To ensure fairness to developers and ensure that there is an incentive to positively and accurately undertake the review, any surplus profit that is determined through the process will be split between the developer and the Local Planning Authority.
 This will be split at a proportion of 60/40 in favour of the local authority meaning 60% of the surplus profit would be provided as an additional affordable housing contribution, whilst 40% could be retained as additional profit by the developer. - 3.16 The review process is a way of maximising the delivery of much needed affordable homes in the borough.
-It will therefore not be used to reduce the level of affordable housing contribution in any circumstances. - 3.17 The Council's preference is that any additional affordable housing contribution, is delivered on-site in accordance with Policy HO3.3 and national policy16.
-It is recognised however that there may be practical reasons why this is not possible on a largely completed scheme and so a financial contribution towards off-site provision would be accepted if it were demonstrated that on-site delivery was unfeasible. - 3.18 Providing net additional affordable housing units is the priority, however, any surplus contribution may also be used to increase the affordability of existing affordable housing provision if this was considered preferable in the individual case.
+It will therefore not be used to reduce the level of affordable housing contribution in any circumstances. - 3.17 The Council's preference is that any additional affordable housing contribution, is delivered on-site in accordance with Policy HO3.3 and national policy17.
+It is recognised however that there will likely be practical reasons why this is not possible on a largely completed scheme and so a financial contribution towards off-site provision would usually be accepted in these cases. - 3.18 Providing net additional affordable housing units is the priority; however, any surplus contribution may also be used to increase the affordability of existing affordable housing provision if this was considered preferable in the individual case.
 This could include, for example, increasing the number of social rent units.
-This would involve discussion with the Council's housing department as to what would be preferable on a case by case basis.
+This would involve discussion with the Council's housing department as to what would be preferable on a case by case basis. - 3.19 Any financial contribution secured through the late stage review mechanism will be ring fenced to deliver additional affordable housing or increase the affordability of existing affordable housing.
+Contributions will not be used for any other purpose and this will be clearly stated in the relevant s106 agreement.